rrooggiieerr/homeassistant-xyscreens/README.md

 ### Home Assistant support

 [Let me answer your Home Assistant questions](https://buymeacoffee.com/rrooggiieerr/e/447353).
-During a 1 hour Q&A session I help you solve your Home Assistant related issues with.
+During a 1 hour Q&A session I help you solve your Home Assistant related issues.

 What can be done in one hour:
 - Home Assistant walktrough, I explain you where is what in the Home Assistant UI